hotschedules/workshops/10-integrate-to-hs_labor.md

 You can interact with the API in the same way that you tested the API using the query tool.

+**NOTE:** It is recommended that you use the API docs to test and validate the API definition because the API docs are a live specification of the current API.
+This document, while providing some schema information, may become out of date over time as the API definition changes.

 ## <a name="labour">HS Labor Data</a>